- PhD entry requirements

 - the applicant provides a plan for their regular attendance at the University that has been endorsed by their supervisors.

-A written request to waive the residency requirement must be made to the RHD Committee and should provide:
+The written request to waive the residency requirement should provide:

 - A statement of reasons for the application including their demonstrated professional background in the area of the proposed research and